iljakalistratov/Code39Encoder/README.md

 If you entered a string, you can click on "OK".
 The program should start to encode it and show the converted Code39 format on the Bitmap Display.

 ### Restrictions
 - Due to lack of time, for now only strings, containing numbers from "0" to "9" are working.
-Other symblos will be ignored
+Other characters/symbols will be ignored
 - String vaildation is not implemented.

 ## Files